 The knee is unfortunately very susceptible to injury and can therefore affect individuals of any age.
 Activities such as playing sports, gardening or working in jobs that require kneeling on hard surfaces are common causes for knee injuries.

-Below we shall discuss the most common causes for knee pain and look at how the OSMO Patch which is 100% natural and drug free can help to relieve your pain.
+Below we shall discuss the most common causes for knee pain and look at how the OSMO Patch which is natural and drug free, in combination with proper rest, can help to relieve your pain.

 Is knee pain affecting your work… exercise… or lifestyle?